Shekhar-rv/Python/README.md

 # Python
-IBM Data Science Professional Certificate on Coursera Data analysis with python.
+IBM Data Science Professional Certificate on Coursera , Data analysis with python ,
-Data vizualization with python.
+Data vizualization with python ,
 Machine learning with python.